muhammeta7/sqlsundays/README.md

 * Create a db and import the files one by one totaling 4 tables
 * Explore the data and continue with the original instructions outlined below

-From here you should have all the pokemon data in your mysql schema.
+From here you should have all the pokemon data in your postgresql schema.
 Feel free to explore the data and perform a few select statements to see what the data looks like.

 ### Part 2: Simple Selects and Counts